 Before applying for a personal loan, here are a few questions to ask yourself:

-• What can you afford to pay each month?
+• What can I afford to pay each month?
 (A personal loan calculator can help you determine potential monthly payment amounts based on interest rates and terms.)

-• How long do you need to pay it back?
+• How long do I need to pay it back?

-Once you have a good idea of what you’re looking for, it’s wise to check your credit score since lenders use it to decide if you qualify.
+Once you have a good idea of what you’re looking for, it’s wise to check your credit score, as lenders use it to determine whether you qualify.
 You can get a free copy of your credit report once a week from the major credit bureaus — Equifax, Experian, and TransUnion — at AnnualCreditReport.com.
 Take a look to make sure everything is accurate, and address any errors you see.

 Ready to apply for your equestrian loan?
-See which lenders offer prequalification, which will give you an idea of the rates and terms you could qualify for before applying.
-To prequalify, you’ll typically need to provide basic information like your ID, address, income, and employment status.
+See which lenders offer prequalification to get an idea of the rates and terms you could qualify for before applying.
+To prequalify, you’ll typically need to provide basic information such as your ID, address, income, and employment status.

-Each lender has different requirements, so prequalifying with a few different lenders could help you find the best rates and terms.
+Each lender has different requirements, so prequalifying with a few different lenders could help you find the optimal rates and terms.
 Once you choose a lender, they’ll guide you through the application process.
-They’ll likely do a hard credit check at this point, which may lower your credit score slightly, but this is usually only temporary.
+They’ll likely run a hard credit inquiry at this point, which may slightly lower your credit score, but this is usually temporary.

 Once you’re approved, the lender will ask you to sign a loan agreement.
-If you have any questions, make sure to speak with your lender.
+Make sure to ask them any questions you may have.

 Tips for Successfully Repaying Your Horse Loan